linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

-### Step 10: Enroll a Device with Duo for Push Authentication
+### Step 10: Enroll a Device with Duo for Push/SMS/Voice Call Authentication

 1. SSH into your server for the first time after enabling Duo 2FA: